 The EC shall maintain a minimum of eight thousand dollars ($8000) as a separate emergency fund.
 Whether a situation is an emergency should be determined by the majority (>50%) of each of EC and BOA members.

 Such emergency fund can only be used upon the consent and approval of the majority (>50%) of each of EC and BOA members.
 Any amount withdrawn from the fund for emergency purpose must be notified to the GB within 30 days.
 For the meaning of the EC members as used herein, EC members will include elected EC members and non-elected members-at-large serving the EC.
-Non- limiting exemplary emergency situations include: death and life threatening accident, emergency situations related to the operation of SAIKAT.
+Non- limiting exemplary emergency situations include death and life-threatening accident, emergency situations related to the operation of SAIKAT.

 The EC shall make good faith effort to replenish and maintain this emergency fund.
 If there is some excess money left after a fundraising drive, that money may be deposited to the emergency fund.